-[#] Chief Economist, Central Bank of Chile, fmorande@bcentral.cl.
+[#] Chief Economist, Central Bank of Chile.
 The contents of this paper represent my own views and not necessarily those of the Central Bank of Chile.
-I would like to express my gratitude to Matías Tapia for his extremely valuable help.
-I also thank Deputy Governor Jorge Marshall, John Taylor, Jun Gun Oh, Ernendo Leon and Sukudhew Singh for useful comments to a previous draft.
+I would like to express my gratitude to my research assistant, Matías Tapia, for his valuable help.